An Intro to Hospitality Digital Marketing

-With the exception of tofu, in the most literal sense possible, I am sure that most of you are scratching your heads right now.
+Except for Tofu, in the most literal sense possible, I am sure that most of you are scratching your heads right now.

 Well, like a lot in the marketing industry, these are acronyms.
 They stand for:

-Bofu: Bottom of funnel
+Bofu: Bottom of the funnel

-Mofu: Middle of funnel
+Mofu: Middle of the funnel

 Tofu: Top of funnel